jostylr/literate-programming/lp6.md

 A space in front would defeat the regex as well.
 Periods are also allowed.
 At least two capital letters are required.

-A directive could also be a type switch command.
+A directive could also be a code block create/switch command.
 This is either a recognized type or it should start with a period.
-While the post directive part of a directive is passed on freely to the directive function, the post type text should be of a specific form, namely,  a name for the section followed by a pipe string of commands, all of which is optional.

 The function takes in a line and the doc structure.
 It either returns true if a successful directive match/execution occurs or it returns false.
 The directives object is an object of functions whose keys are the directive names and whose arguments are the rest of the line (if anything) and the doc object that contains the processors and current block structure.